 Yoga is an ancient practice that is tweaked continually to meet the needs of its modern practitioners.
 While the basic moves may not have changed, the surroundings, approach, and reasons for undertaking yoga are always in flux.
-Some of the most recent updates to yoga practice sound like nothing more than a bad joke, I’m thinking here specifically of goat yoga.
+Some of the most recent updates to yoga practice sound like nothing more than a bad joke, such as goat yoga.
 However, some are very real and hold significant benefits for those who partake.
 One such modern take on yoga practice is dog yoga.

 This is not a joke.
 Dog yoga is real and has numerous benefits for both you and your pet pooch.
 The benefits of dog yoga include improved bonding with your pet, socialization, and trust-building.
 There is even evidence to suggest that yoga can help calm hyperactive dogs and soothe those that become easily stressed.
 When you think about it, dogs complete several different yoga poses in their everyday movements and stretches.
 So, it makes sense that if there is one exercise class that you can do together, it is doggy yoga.

 While doing yoga with your fur buddy can be fun and healthy, this does not mean that you can simply rock up to any yoga class with your dog and join in.
 You need to find classes that are specifically for dogs and their owners.
 These classes are commonly known as doga.
 It is a good idea to research such classes before you decide to take your dog along.
 There are generally two types of dog yoga classes.
 One where you do yoga as usual and the dogs mill around and socialize with each other.
 The second type involves the dogs doing poses with their owners.
 The poses modified where necessary to make them suitable for your doggy to do.